armin-akhtarzand/School_GuessingGame/README.md

 This repository contains different versions of the "GuessGame" during my first 2 weeks of learning Java (In school)

 ---
-#Versions**
+**Versions**

 #v1 — Basic, single-file version

+-Introduces **three levels* with increasing range and attempts:
+  - Level 1: `1–50`, 8 attempts
+  - Level 2: `1–100`, 7 attempts
+  - Level 3: `1–1000`, 10 attempts

+  **Structure**
  - Simple guessing game: the player guesses until the correct number is found.
  - Logic lives inside `main`.
  - Focus of learning: Scanner, if/else, for-loops.

 **What it taught me**
 - Reading user input